samhohcm/RobotArm-Motors-Worksheet/index.md

         <p> Make sure your battery is turned <b>off</b>!!</p>

-        <p>Download the code and transfer it to your microbit by clicking on 'Connect', selecting your microbit device, and then clicking 'Flash'.
+        <p>Download the code and transfer it to your microbit by clicking on 'Send to microbit' and following the instructions.
 If you've got any problems with this you can follow this guide to resolve them: <a href="https://python-editor-2-1-2.microbit.org/help.html?snippets=true" target="_blank">Link here</a></p>

         <br> <br>